About

 Prerequisite Courses

 You must complete a Prerequisites Form located in the Personal Submissions section of the ORPAS application.
-You must submit each course (with course code, name and link to course description), under appropriate prerequisite course section on the ORPAS platform.
+You must submit each course (with course code, name and link to course description), under the appropriate prerequisite course section in the ORPAS application.

 American University Courses

-If you attend an American university, your program and prerequisites must be reviewed by our admission team no later than October 30, 2023.
+If you attend an American university, your program and prerequisites must be reviewed by our admissions team no later than October 30, 2024.

 All courses must be completed and the transcripts acknowledging completion must be submitted to ORPAS by June 30, 2024.